• Skip to main content

 • Let the rub set on the ribs at room temperature for about 20-30 minutes before putting them in the electric smoker.

-• Once the electric smoker is making smoke and up to 225°F, place the ribs on the grates.
-Use a rib rack if preparing more than 3 racks of baby back ribs at once.
+• Once the electric smoker is making smoke and up to 250°F, place the ribs on the grates.

-• Close the door and let the ribs cook for about 90 minutes.
+• Close the door and let the ribs cook for about 90 minutes or until the internal temperature of the ribs reaches 155-165°F, rotating and flipping the ribs occasionally.
 You can spritz gently as necessary to keep the meat moist if it begins to look dry.

 • Every 20-30 minutes, check the wood chip tray and dump charred chips and replace with fresh DRY wood chips as needed throughout this first stage.